 It was covered in dozens of little dents, countless tiny scratches, a couple of chips and a watermark that could probably be seen from space.
 Think I’m exaggerating?
 Well, take a look at this…

 So, did we manage to remove the watermark from our wooden sideboard?

-Well, last year we already gave six brass cleaning methods a try to test which ones really work (spoiler: it’s probably something you have in your fridge!) so we figured that this time we’d give lots of watermark removal tips that we heard of a try, too!
+Well, we love a home improvement challenge and last year we already gave six brass cleaning methods a try to test which ones really work (spoiler: it’s probably something you have in your fridge!) so we figured that this time we’d give lots of watermark removal tips that we heard of a try, too!

 And, here’s the result!

 It’s pretty much disappeared!
 There’s just one tiny spot that you only notice if you know where the watermark was and what to look for but I’d say it’s pretty close to being perfect.

 Our watermark was particularly bad as it wasn’t just a mark.
-The moisture must have soaked into the timber so much that the edge around the watermark was slightly raised.
+The moisture must have soaked into the timber so much that the edge around the white stain was slightly raised.
 Needless to say, fixing this mark was always going to be a challenge.

 If you would like to know how to remove a watermark from wooden furniture, here are the 5 methods we tested!